greenm01/vb4x/docs/vb4x_specs.md

 Roll on the planet class and system resources tables below to determine the attributes for each hex on the starmap, excluding homeworlds.

 Note that each newly established colony begins as an outpost and has potential to develop into the max Population Unit (PU) for that planet.
-Transport colonists from larger colonies to smaller colonies to increase population growth over the natural birth rate.
+Ferry colonists from larger colonies to smaller colonies, via starliners, to increase population growth over the natural birth rate.

 Advances in terraforming tech will allow planets to upgrade class and living conditions.